McLaren Park History

 We’re happy with much of the current vision plan, as it provides several loops and trails.
 We believe the priority projects are important to fix ongoing issues.
 However, there are a few areas of concern.

 - There are not enough enough miles of trails with texture, character, and challenge to provide engagement and skill building for mountain bikers.

 - 5′ minimum width for all multi-use trails.
 This is appropriate for certain high use areas, but not the entire park.
-There are many examples of 3-4′ wide, safe and successful multi-use trails in San Francisco, throughout the Bay Area, and in urban parks world-wide.
+There are many examples of narrow (less than 4′ wide), safe and successful multi-use trails in San Francisco, throughout the Bay Area, and in urban parks world-wide.

 - Excessive trail consolidation.
 This increases the likelihood for problems, such possible conflicts between user goals and visitors creating their own unsustainable social trails.

-Regardless of the issues we’ve outlined, SF Urban Riders is ecstatic to see progress and look forward to continuing to advocate for McLaren.
+Regardless of the issues we’ve outlined, SF Urban Riders is ecstatic to see progress and look forward to continuing to contribute to McLaren Park.

 To learn more about the Visioning Plan, visit http://sfrecpark.org/project/mclaren-park-improvements-project-2012-bond/ .
 For the most recent Trails info, see http://sfrecpark.org/presentation-from-final-mclaren-trails-and-paths-focus-group-workshop/

-To see a map we have created based on the park and their information, visit the SFUR version of the Visioning Plan map.
+To see a map we have created based on the park and their information, see the SFUR version of the Visioning Plan map

 This plan is now at the Approval stage with the Rec Park commission.